SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

 #### 🧯 Humidifier Water Throttle Control

 This blueprint monitors a humidity sensor & by determining the error from the goal, sends info to a humidifier as to how long to flow the water.
 This saves water & has a minimal effect on function.
 Requires a Sonoff SV, Generic hygrostat Integration, & a suitable humidifier.

 https://community.home-assistant.io/t/humidifier-water-throttle-control/527583

 #### 🧯 Person_Alert_Blueprint

-This is Blueprint that This BluePrint will monitor a person or persons, and when they 'enter' or 'leave' the zone or zones you pick, it will trigger an action for both enter and leave phases.
+BluePrint will monitor a person or persons, and when they 'enter' or 'leave' the zone or zones you pick, it will trigger an action for both enter and leave phases.
 Yes, it will watch multiple people and multiple zones at the same time!

 https://community.home-assistant.io/t/person-alert-blueprint/542209